TEAMMATES/teammates/devdocs/settingUp.md

    * Text encoding: Go to `Window → Preferences → General → Workspace`, change the `Text file encoding` setting from `Default` to `Other: UTF-8`.
-   * JRE: Go to `Windows → Preferences → Java → Installed JRE` and ensure a JDK (not a JRE) is selected(Use a Java 7 JDK, as recommended by GAE).
+   * JRE: Go to `Windows → Preferences → Java → Installed JRE` and ensure a JDK (not a JRE) is selected.
 One of the items in the [Troubleshooting help] (https://docs.google.com/document/d/1_p7WOGryOStPfTGA_ZifE1kVlskb1zfd3HZwc4lE4QQ/pub?embedded=true) explains how to do this.
     * Tab behavior: In TEAMMATES, we use spaces in place of tabs.